khelanmodi/mongo-vs-code-bug-bash/README.md

-# MongoDB VS Code Bug Bash
+# DocumentDB for VS Code Bug Bash

 For the purposes of this bug bash, we will focus on testing the following key features of the VS Code Extension: